apache/storm/RELEASING.md

-# Committer documentation
+# Release

-This document summarizes information relevant to Storm committers.
-It includes information about the Storm release process.
+This document includes information about the Storm release process.

 ---